adamosoftware/Postulate.Orm/README.md

     var customer = new MyDb().Find<Customer>(id);

-Create and save a new Customer:
+Create and save a new Customer.
+"Save" here means an insert or update is performed automatically according to the state of the record:

     var customer = new Customer() { FirstName = "Adam", LastName = "O'Neil" };
     new MyDb().Save<Customer>(customer);